MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-silent-account-configuration.md

 > To test single sign-on, run OneDrive setup using the /silent parameter and enter your user name.
 Setup should not prompt for credentials.

 > [!NOTE]
-> Silent configuration won't work on devices for which you've required multi-factor authentication.
+> Silent account configuration won't work on devices for which you've required multi-factor authentication.

 ## Send feedback
 <a name="sendfeedback"> </a>